Tuesday, June 21, 2011

 Painter tested out new color for walls on faux finish....argh!

 I had faux painted some walls and concrete columns at the church I serve at in an Old World Parchment faux finish.
 The base coat I had used was an eggshell sheen.
-I used the technique I have developed specifically for faux painting the Old World on Eggshell (video for Windows Media), since it is different than a satin base coat.
+I used the technique I have developed specifically for faux painting the Old World on Eggshell, since it is different than a satin base coat.
 The leaders decided to paint the sanctuary again, leaving the walls that were faux painted as is.
 Unfortunately, the painter decided to test out the new color on a couple of the faux painted columns.
 I couldn't believe that he did that.
 In addition, there were areas that were damaged due to moisture and they had to patch them with spackle.
 I was asked faux paint the areas to match the original faux finish I had done.
 "What a challenge" I said to myself.
 "This is really going to be fun".

 Sometimes it is actually easier to faux finish a whole wall over again than it is to patch an area.
 The reason is that the edges tend to look harsh and you can see where the wall was patched up.
 However, to paint these columns all over again would take time.
 To make matters more challenging, I didn't have the original paint that I had used to mix my glaze, either.
 The reason being was that I had done the faux finishing many years ago, when I didn't do very much faux painting.
 Another person was in charge of the project and they bought the paint to mix the glaze and neither of us wrote the color down.